Community-led development "The Apache Way"

-This is part of our series of stories from past ApacheCon and Apache Big Data attendees, who were helped by the Apache Travel Assistance committee in being at the event.
-To learn more about TAC, please visit the main TAC page.
-For more stories, please see the TAC stories index page.
+This is part of our series of stories from past ApacheCon and Apache Big Data attendees, whom the Apache Travel Assistance committee helped to be at the event.
+To learn more about TAC, visit the main TAC page.
+For more stories, see the TAC stories index page.

 What's your name?